software8899/Docker-Spark-Yarn-Hadoop/readme.md

 Add below to /etc/hosts
 192.0.2.2	node-master

 192.0.2.3	node-one

 192.0.2.4	node-two

-It always helps to ensure no other docker network already occupy the above space. if they do, please clean them up (docker network prune and its more options) or choose another private network.
+It always helps to ensure no other docker network occupies the above space. if they do, please clean them up (docker network prune and its more options) or choose another private network.

 How to run
 ----------